crsandoval/PEP-2020/week_2/README.md

 -   *File &gt; New Project &gt; Version Control &gt; Git*.
 In the “repository URL” paste the URL of the forked GitHub repository from your GitHub account.
 It will be something like this
-    <a href="https://github.com/Turtle-PSB-NOAA/PEP-2020.git" class="uri">https://github.com/Turtle-PSB-NOAA/PEP-2020.git</a>
+    <a href="https://github.com/jmhatch/PEP-2020.git" class="uri">https://github.com/jmhatch/PEP-2020.git</a>
     ![screenshot of clone GitHub repo](img/gihub_clone.GIF)
--   Be intentional about where you create this Project
+-   Be intentional about where you create this project
 -   Suggest you “Open in new session”
 -   Click “Create Project” to create a new directory, which will be all of these things: